RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 the npm module you will NOT have it, but you can go to the GitHub repo and clone it to get the full distribution.
 Then look at the unit tests to see what you can parse and what kinds of results you will be getting.
-(The unit tests are not yet complete, but it's still a very simple and concise "reference").
+(The unit tests are not yet complete, but getting there and it's still a very simple and concise "reference").

 ## Alexa features supported